jessfraz/blog/content/post/challenge-accepted-transposit.md

 I named this query `get_airtable_records` so when I call it later I can do so with `this.get_airtable_records`.

+### Update and create rows in Airtable for each of the issues in user's repos

 Okay so now's the part where I am thinking...
 I'm going to break this thing.
 (Narrator: I didn't.)